VI. Courses and Course Enrollment

 7) Non-law courses often begin and end on different dates than Law School courses, and they may have different exam periods.
 Students taking non-Law classes are responsible for knowing and adhering to the calendar promulgated by the department hosting the class.

 8) It is the student’s responsibility to arrange courses so that full attendance is possible.
 No credit will be granted for any course, including a non-law course, which conflicts in time with another course in which the student is enrolled, no matter how minuscule the overlap.
 In addition, no credit will be granted for courses that are scheduled so close together that full attendance is unlikely.
-At least 15 minutes must be allowed between consecutively scheduled courses not on the same campus (North Grounds and Main Grounds are considered separate campuses for purposes of this rule).
+At least 15 minutes should be allowed between consecutively scheduled courses not on the same campus (North Grounds and Main Grounds are considered separate campuses for purposes of this rule).
 Note that other schools’ enrollment schedules may differ from the Law School’s, and the Student Records Office may not learn of a time conflict until after the add/drop period has ended.
 Nevertheless, a student will be dropped from one of the conflicting courses when a conflict is discovered.
-This rule applies to all non-law courses, whether taken by dual-degree or non–dual-degree students.
+This rule applies to all non-law courses, whether taken by combination-degree or non–combination-degree students.

 9) Nothing in this section is meant to discourage students from taking courses in other schools and departments of the University and not applying the resulting credit toward the J.D. degree.
 For example, fluency in a foreign language can be of obvious value in many types of legal practice and scholarship.
 Language courses, however, are not directly relevant to a student’s intellectual development in the study of law and do not qualify for degree credit.